codydunne/safelinks-cleaner/README.md

     ],
     ```

+* This could also work with Google Calendar events that have SafeLinks in the description by addressing html blobs rather than just text fields.
 * If you copy and paste a SafeLink or URL Defense link into a compose window, it will not be cleaned.
 Continuously cleaning the compose window creates UI issues with text selection and cursor movement.
 * This does not handle nested use of both SafeLinks and URL Defense in the same link.